SAP-samples/teched2024-DA180/exercises/ex20/README.md

 In this exercise, we will utilize Just Ask to query our data model by asking questions in everyday English.
 We want to identify the best sales managers of our company.

-1. Log On to your SAP Analytics Cloud tenant.
+1. Access the SAP Analytics Cloud tenant you got access to as part of the basic trial.
 <br>![](images/00_00_0221.png)
 <br>